Sumo Logic (NASDAQ:SUMO) Issues Q1 2023 Earnings Guidance

+Sumo Logic (NASDAQ:SUMO – Get Rating) last announced its quarterly earnings results on Tuesday, March 8th.
+The company reported ($0.27) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.30) by $0.03.
+The business had revenue of $67.05 million during the quarter, compared to analysts’ expectations of $64.33 million.
+Sumo Logic had a negative return on equity of 24.66% and a negative net margin of 50.95%.
+The firm’s quarterly revenue was up 23.8% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted ($0.19) EPS.
+Equities research analysts anticipate that Sumo Logic will post -1.17 earnings per share for the current fiscal year.

-In other news, CEO Ramin Sayar sold 3,800 shares of the stock in a transaction that occurred on Monday, December 20th.
-The stock was sold at an average price of $13.97, for a total value of $53,086.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CMO Suku Krishnaraj Chettiar sold 8,750 shares of the stock in a transaction that occurred on Tuesday, December 21st.
-The stock was sold at an average price of $13.81, for a total value of $120,837.50.
+In other news, CEO Ramin Sayar sold 3,800 shares of the stock in a transaction on Thursday, January 20th.
+The stock was sold at an average price of $11.65, for a total transaction of $44,270.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, Director Christian Beedgen sold 5,778 shares of the company’s stock in a transaction on Thursday, March 17th.
+The shares were sold at an average price of $10.27, for a total value of $59,340.06.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 32,868 shares of company stock worth $446,406.
-Company insiders own 9.40% of the company’s stock.
+Insiders sold 10,439 shares of company stock valued at $115,673 over the last 90 days.
+9.40% of the stock is currently owned by corporate insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of SUMO.
-Bank Julius Baer & Co.
-Ltd Zurich purchased a new stake in shares of Sumo Logic in the fourth quarter worth approximately $452,000.
-Invesco Ltd. increased its holdings in Sumo Logic by 35.8% during the 3rd quarter.
-Invesco Ltd. now owns 31,758 shares of the company’s stock worth $512,000 after purchasing an additional 8,375 shares during the period.
-The Manufacturers Life Insurance Company increased its holdings in Sumo Logic by 4.8% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 45,375 shares of the company’s stock worth $615,000 after purchasing an additional 2,093 shares during the period.
-California State Teachers Retirement System increased its holdings in Sumo Logic by 3.0% during the 4th quarter.
-California State Teachers Retirement System now owns 47,768 shares of the company’s stock worth $648,000 after purchasing an additional 1,410 shares during the period.
-Finally, Vident Investment Advisory LLC increased its holdings in Sumo Logic by 439.3% during the 4th quarter.
-Vident Investment Advisory LLC now owns 91,020 shares of the company’s stock worth $1,234,000 after purchasing an additional 74,143 shares during the period.
-Hedge funds and other institutional investors own 71.37% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the business.
+Geode Capital Management LLC raised its position in shares of Sumo Logic by 4.4% during the fourth quarter.
+Geode Capital Management LLC now owns 1,584,722 shares of the company’s stock worth $21,488,000 after purchasing an additional 67,371 shares during the period.
+Deutsche Bank AG grew its holdings in shares of Sumo Logic by 40.4% during the fourth quarter.
+Deutsche Bank AG now owns 710,586 shares of the company’s stock worth $9,636,000 after buying an additional 204,419 shares in the last quarter.
+Millennium Management LLC grew its holdings in shares of Sumo Logic by 244.4% during the fourth quarter.
+Millennium Management LLC now owns 656,040 shares of the company’s stock worth $8,896,000 after buying an additional 465,545 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in shares of Sumo Logic by 4.6% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 623,307 shares of the company’s stock worth $8,453,000 after buying an additional 27,193 shares in the last quarter.
+Finally, Nuveen Asset Management LLC grew its holdings in shares of Sumo Logic by 13.1% during the fourth quarter.
+Nuveen Asset Management LLC now owns 362,099 shares of the company’s stock worth $4,910,000 after buying an additional 42,063 shares in the last quarter.
+71.37% of the stock is currently owned by hedge funds and other institutional investors.

 About Sumo Logic (Get Rating)